Tony7466/datacrow/Modules/datacrow-client/readme/readme.txt

   one, rename any text within the application, set the fonts, ..
 * Reporting (PDF, HTML, Text and XML).
 * Registration of Software, Audio CDs and Music Files, Books, Movies and Images.
-* Search for items using online services (limited in this version; to be extended).
+* Search for items using online services.
 * Extract information from files on your CD, DVD or hard disk: image files (JPG, GIF, PNG, SVG), music files (technical info and tag content of ASF, OGG, APE, FLAC and MP3 files) and movie file (MP4, DivX, Xvid, ASF, MKV, OGM,